RedisLabs/redislabs-docs/content/rc/concepts/data-persistence-redis-cloud.md

 ## Options for Configuring Data Persistence

-There are five options for persistence in Redis Enterprise Cloud:
+There are five options for persistence in Redis Cloud Essentials:

 | ** Options** | ** Description** |
 |------------|-----------------|